 Research in the Automotive Research Center addresses a broad set of issues pertaining to design, analysis and optimization of ground vehicle systems.
 Work is organized in the following five Thrust Areas.
 The scope evolves over time based on our discoveries and feedback from the sponsor and industry.
 Given the complex nature of research challenges in the automotive area, collaboration within and across the Thrust Areas is an essential element of our philosophy.
-Main accomplishments are highlighted every year through integrative case studies at the Annual ARC Conference.
+Main accomplishments are highlighted every year through integrative case studies at the ARC Annual Program Review.

 Fuel economy, mobility, and safety of modern vehicles heavily rely on the numerous control systems that fulfill tasks ranging from controlling the traction between the tires and the road to controlling the energy storage in electrified powertrains.
 All these vehicle control systems rely in turn on a solid understanding of the dynamics of the vehicle and its components.
 Thrust Area 1 focuses on research for proper mathematical modeling of these dynamics and creating new control algorithms that leverage these models to maximize the vehicle’s performance.
 The vision of Thrust Area 1 is to create adaptive vehicles for maximum mobility and responsiveness to changing mission needs.

 The safety and performance of human occupants and operators are paramount in the achievement of ground vehicle design objectives, but these occupants are also the most variable components of the human-machine system.
 Modeling and simulation of occupants and operators provides an efficient and cost-effective means of assessing designs prior to creating physical prototypes, reducing the cost and time required for testing.
 This thrust area focuses on research to advance the capabilities of human simulation tools through human measurement and the development of innovative simulation methodologies.
 The research spans studies of human physical attributes and responses through measurement and modeling of perceptual, cognitive, and motor behavior.